elagiglia/mercadolibre/README.md

 ## I want to contribute!

 That is great!
 Just fork the project in github.
 Create a topic branch, write some code, and add some tests for your new code.
+You can find some examples by taking a look at the main.go file.

 To run the tests run ```make test```.